RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 ---
 layout: default
-title: Main video processing procedure
+title: Video processing workflow
-parent: Video processing functionalities
+parent: Video processing
-grand_parent: Video processing
-nav_order: 1
+nav_order: 2
 ---

-# Main video processing procedure
+# Video processing workflow
 {: .no_toc }

 At the end of the procedure, the user holds single molecule coordinates and intensity-time traces written to files, in particular to the